controlXic/onYX_Wind_Gesture_Midi_Controller/README.md

 ### Full Function Description:

-OnYX is a highly versatile and ergonomic MIDI controller that combines the functionalities of wind controllers, pad controllers, and gesture controllers.
+OnYX is a highly versatile and ergonomic MIDI controller that combines the functionalities of wind controllers, pad controllers and gesture controllers.

 It consists of 4 pieces: